DSPN/DataStaxDay/labs/Lab 5 - Search.md

 ![](./img/lab5-3solrselect.png)

-For your reference, here's the doc that shows some of things you can do: http://docs.datastax.com/en/datastax_enterprise/4.8/datastax_enterprise/srch/srchCql.html?scroll=srchCQL__srchSolrTokenExp
+For your reference, here's the doc that shows some of things you can do: http://docs.datastax.com/en/datastax_enterprise/4.8/datastax_enterprise/srch/srchCql.htmlp

 ## Retail Book Workshop

-OK!
+Ok!
 Time to work with some more interesting data.
 Meet the Retail book sales data: https://github.com/chudro/Retail-Book-Demo

 First, you’ll need to set this up within your Azure Instances.
 Pick your dc0vm0 node and log into it.
 Now run a few commands to set up the Cassandra Python driver and make a local copy of the Retail Book Demo.
 This will take a few minutes to run.